Skip to main content

 DUNLOP, John (1755-1820: ODNB)

-He was the youngest son of Provost Colin Dunlop of Carmyle, Old Monkland, Lanarkshire.
-His mother was Martha (Bogle) Dunlop.
+He was the youngest son of Provost Colin Dunlop (d 1777) of Carmyle, Old Monkland, Lanarkshire.
+His mother was Martha (Bogle) Dunlop (d 1768).
+He was born at Glasgow on 3 Sept.
+1755 and baptised on 9 Sept.
 Nothing is known about his education but he worked with his brother James in their father’s Glasgow mercantile house.
 He became a member of Glasgow city council in 1784 and successively served as bailie, Lord Dean of Guild, and Lord Provost of Glasgow.
 Subsequently he became a collector of customs.
-He married Janet (or Jessie) Miller, the daughter of Sir Thomas Miller, a judge and politician; their son, John Colin Dunlop (1784-1842), wrote The History of Fiction (1814) and edited a volume of his father’s poems in 1836.
+In about 1780 he married Janet (or Jessie) Miller, the daughter of Sir Thomas Miller, a judge and politician; their son, John Colin Dunlop (1784-1842), wrote The History of Fiction (1814) and edited a volume of his father’s poems in 1836.
 Dunlop was known as a writer of songs and he was a member of the Glasgow Hodge Podge club which encouraged his literary work.
 He was living at Port Glasgow when he died on 4 Sept.
 1820.
 (ODNB 10 Aug.
 2024; ancestry.co.uk 10 Aug.
 2024; Archibald Dunlop, Dunlop of the Ilk [1898]) SR